soft-lang/soft/README.md

 * If you need multiple parenthesis, use `(?:)` to avoid capturing.
 * The text captured is stored as the `Nodes.PrimitiveValue`.

-If our test language would have support for double-quotes text string, which it don't, the `LiteralPattern` would be: `"((?:[^"\\]|\\.)*)"` This would make the double-quotes (") to *NOT* be included in the `PrimitiveValue`, since the capture group captures whatever is in between the double-quotes.
+If our test language would have support for double-quotes text string, which it doesn't, the `LiteralPattern` would be: `"((?:[^"\\]|\\.)*)"` This would make the double-quotes (") to *NOT* be included in the `PrimitiveValue`, since the capture group captures whatever is in between the double-quotes.